fjahr/lightning-mw/05-onchain.md

 witness script, associated with that particular channel, for later spending.

-The `to_remote` output is entirely the business of the remote node, and can be ignored.
+The `to_remote` output and transaction are entirely the business of the remote node, and can be ignored.

 ## HTLC Output Handling: Local Commitment, Local Offers